 Your food stall must practice safe food handling, comply with the City's fact sheet requirements for the operation of a temporary food stall, the Food Act 2003, and the Australian New Zealand Food Standards Code.

 Temporary stalls selling or providing goods not in the supplier's original packaging that are ready-to-eat and potentially hazardous will need to appoint a food safety supervisor in line with the NSW Food Authority requirements.

 - Completed and signed temporary food stall application.

 - Copy of a current satisfactory food safety inspection report for off-site food areas.

-- Completed credit card authorisation or cheque payable to 'City of Sydney Council'.
+- Cheque payable to 'City of Sydney Council'.

 Information for event organisers

-City of Sydney approval is also required for events involving food and drink.
+City of Sydney approval is required for events involving food and drink.
 Event organisers must download and complete the event registration form.
 This must be submitted at least 28 days before an event takes place.

 If you are providing stalls, please note that the standard fête-type stalls are often too small for cooking operations.
 As cooking, food preparation and storage is often conducted at the rear of the stall, this area must be provided with overhead cover such as a tarpaulin.
 Waterproof ground cover must be provided.